thomasthaddeus/cityuseattle.github.io/docs/database/mongodb.md

     ![mongosh_unzip](/assets/images/database/mongodb/mongosh_unzip.png)

  3. Open a new terminal and run `mongosh`.
 Open a new terminal and run mongosh.
 If you did all the steps correctly, you can enter the MongoDB shell.
+To exit the `mongosh`, press `Ctrl` + `C` twice.

 ### Install MongoDB Database Tools